 In 2013, we launched a cross-functional Conflict Minerals team, with oversight from the Executive Vice President, General Counsel & Secretary.
 The team is responsible for maintaining our Conflict Minerals policy and compliance strategy that oversees related due diligence procedures globally.

 The team’s preliminary determination is that substantially none of our arc welding consumables contains Conflict Minerals.
-The specific status of conflict minerals by consumable is available here.
 We are performing due diligence on any noted exceptions.
 We have also assessed the use of Conflict Minerals in our arc welding and cutting equipment and replacement parts.
 The results of that assessment were reported to the U.S. Securities and Exchange Commission and the report and related information can be found in our Conflict Minerals community area here.